 Also, consider how accessible the money is.
 A high-yield savings account, for example, typically allows for up to six withdrawals per month, but a CD account would require you to wait until the CD matures to withdraw savings without a penalty.

 Begin Saving for Retirement

-If you’re like most young people starting out in your first job, the thought of retirement seems like an eternity away.
+If you’re like most young people starting in your first job, retirement seems like an eternity away.
 While it may be true that you have 40 or more years until retirement, don’t wait to begin saving.
 Even a very small amount can begin to add up thanks to the effect of compounding interest.